codio/site/source/docs/boxes/startup.html.md

 This makes sure that all parts flags are cleared out beforehand.

+##Testing your startup.sh file
+The best way to test your `startup.sh` file is to select the 'Project->Restart Box' menu item.

+##Checking which services are running
 To check your services status type the following

 ```bash